If you love scuba diving and are ready to take it to a whole new level, consider going Pro!

-Love scuba diving?
-Want to share it with others on a whole new level?
-Take the PADI Divemaster course and do what you love to do as a career.
-Scuba divers look up to divemasters because they are leaders who mentor and motivate others.
-As a divemaster, you not only get to dive a lot, but also experience the joy of seeing others have as much fun diving as you do.
+Scuba divers look up to dive professionals because they are leaders who mentor and motivate others.
+As a dive professional, you not only get to dive a lot, but also experience the joy of seeing others have as much fun diving as you do.

-The PADI Divemaster course is your first level of professional training.
-Working closely with a PADI Instructor, you’ll fine-tune your dive skills, like perfecting the effortless hover, and refine your rescue skills so you anticipate and easily solve common problems.
-You’ll gain dive knowledge, management and supervision abilities so you become a role model to divers everywhere.
+This is your first level of professional training.
+Working closely with a PADI Instructor, you’ll fine-tune and refine your dive skills and rescue skills so you anticipate and easily solve common problems.

 As a PADI Divemaster, you’ll lead others as you supervise scuba diving activities and assist with diver training.
 Whether you want to work at a faraway dive destination or close to home at a local dive shop, the adventure of a lifetime awaits you.
-PADI Divemasters are respected dive professionals who are aligned with the largest and most respected dive organization in the world – PADI.

 PADI Rescue Divers (or equivalent from another recognized agency) who are at least 18 years old may enroll in the PADI Divemaster course.
 You also need to have:

-PADI Assistant Instructor (Contact for Rates)
+PADI Assistant Instructor Course

-If you like people, have a passion for scuba diving and want an extraordinary life – become a PADI Instructor.
 Teaching scuba diving allows you to share your love of the aquatic world with others while doing what you enjoy – being in, around and under water.
 PADI Open Water Scuba Instructors and PADI Assistant Instructors are the most sought-after dive professionals around the world because they’ve completed the program that sets the standard for training dive professionals.
-You earn a PADI Instructor rating through hard work and commitment, but you’re rewarded with a job that lets you share incredible underwater adventures with others – transforming their lives for the better and enriching yours.
+Through hard work and commitment, you are rewarded with a job that lets you share incredible underwater adventures with others – transforming their lives for the better and enriching yours.

-Successfully completing just the AI course results in a PADI Assistant Instructor qualification.
+Successfully completing the AI course results in a PADI Assistant Instructor qualification.
 When an AI is ready to progress, attending an OWSI program allows entry into an IE to earn a full PADI Instructor rating.

-A PADI Divemaster who has been a certified diver for six months may enroll in the PADI Instructor Development Course.
+A PADI Divemaster who has been a certified diver for six months may enroll in the PADI Assistant Instructor Course.
 You also need: